On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Introduction

-\citet{agapiou_2014} provide non-asymptotic bounds on the mean squared error and on the bias of importance sampling, which are both inversely proportional to the number $N$ of draws from $q$; see Theorem~\ref{thm:agapiou:bias}.
-The exact form of the asymptotic bias of IS is well-known \citep[e.g.][]{skare2003improved,liu2008monte}, and we provide a formal statement in Section~\ref{sec:asbiasis}.
+Non-asymptotic bounds on the mean squared error and on the bias of $\FN$ are derived in \citet{agapiou_2014}.
+These bounds are inversely proportional to the number $N$ of draws from $q$.
+The exact form of the asymptotic bias of the IS estimator $\FN$ is well-known \citep[e.g.][]{hesterberg1988,liu2008monte}, and we provide a formal statement in Section~\ref{sec:asbiasis}.